2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 The average monthly payment of a loan this size is about $777, assuming that the borrower is on a 10-year repayment plan.

-With a ranking of #19, Thomas Jefferson University did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-Thomas Jefferson University is a medium-sized private not-for-profit school located in the large city of Philadelphia.
+Thomas Jefferson University landed the #19 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
+Thomas Jefferson University is a moderately-sized private not-for-profit school located in the city of Philadelphia.

 Of the 71 students majoring in allied health at Thomas Jefferson University, 13% are male and 87% are female.